-Today many things make California distinctive and influential: the influence of Silicon Valley and Hollywood to name two huge influences on the culture of American and the world.
+Today, many things make California distinctive and influential in regard to the culture of both American and the world.
+Two huge examples of this influence are Silicon Valley and Hollywood.
 Another influence comes under the category of language.
 Val Speak, the speech pattern of the California "Valley Girl" has captured the imagination of linguists and lexicographers and has crept into the lingo of people who speak English all over the world.

 In 1982, Moon Unit Zappa, daughter of Frank Zappa, recorded the hit "Valley Girl" with lyrics that mock the frenetic patter that was first used by California surfers and gradually moved inland to the California's suburban shopping malls: